KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_eras=3 -ac_reward=5000000000,7000000000,4000000000 -ac_end=1000,10000,0
 ```

-In this asset chain, the first era will have a reward of 5000000000, the second will have 7000000000, and the third will have 4000000000.
+In this Smart Chain, the first era will have a reward of 5000000000, the second will have 7000000000, and the third will have 4000000000.
 The reward for the first era ends at block 1000, for the second era at block 10000, and the third era lasts indefinitely.

 If any of the relevant parameters has fewer distinct values than eras, the parameter's final value will carry through the remaining eras.